VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/customer-order-edge.md

 # CustomerOrderEdge ==~object~==

-The `CustomerOrderEdge` represents an edge in a connection of customer orders.
+This type represents an edge in a connection of customer orders.

 ## Fields